- Caroline Martens (MD/PhD, visiting scholar, KU Leuven)

 Principal Investigator

-Takashi Hato, MD, completed his postgraduate clinical training in both Japan and the United States.
-Following his nephrology fellowship training at Indiana University, he worked as a hospitalist.
-In 2016, he joined the faculty at Indiana University, Division of Nephrology as Assistant Professor.
+Dr. Hato is the Gilman-Brater Associate Professor of Medicine and Adjunct Associate Professor of Medical & Molecular Genetics at Indiana University School of Medicine, as well as a staff physician at the Indianapolis VA Medical Center.
+He completed his postgraduate training in both Japan and the United States.
+He then worked as a hospitalist and clinical educator before joining the faculty at Indiana University, Division of Nephrology.
 Dr. Hato is the recipient of several awards including The Indiana University Board of Trustees Teaching Award, Indiana University Department of Medicine Outstanding Early Career Investigator Award, and Ralph W. and Grace M. Showalter Research Trust Fund Showalter Scholar.
+He is an elected member of the American Society for Clinical Investigation (ASCI).
 His research interests are centered on the discovery of targeted therapies for sepsis-induced organ failure.
 His research has been funded by the NIH and VA.

 Links